Top Christmas in New York City Holiday Attractions

 The Great Hall at Grand Central Terminal is very busy at the holidays unless you go at dawn or midnight!
 Photo by JPlenio, pixabay.

 What would Christmas in New York City be without the amazingly energetic Radio City Christmas Spectacular?
-It returns Nov.
-17, 2023-Jan.
-1, 2024 with some performances geared for those with disabilities.
+It returns mid-November to New Year’s Day with some performances geared for those with disabilities.
 Book early if you want to sit close enough to feel the warmth of the Radio City Music Hall footlights.
 And, don’t miss their souvenir gift shop.

 On a budget?
 Slash 42% off of the very favorite New York City attractions here

 This holiday season again glows for commuters at Grand Central Terminal.
 The holiday fair and over the top decor are back Nov.
-13-Dec.
-24, 2023.
+11-Dec.
+24, 2024.
 If it’s your first visit, join a tour of this famous railway station at the round Information Booth.
 The famed Constellation Sky ceiling mural inspired by the French painter Paul Helleu floats above the 80,000-square-foot Main Concourse.
 Its view of the Mediterranean sky shows off 2,500 stars (60 of which are lighted with fiber optics.)
-We hear from astronomers that it’s backwards but, we say, go anyway.
+We hear from astronomers that it’s backwards but we say, go anyway.

-Arts and Culture Reign Over New York During the Holiday Season
+Arts and Culture Reign Over Midtown New York Holidays

-For an evening treat, catch the annual “Nutcracker” and other seasonal performances up at Lincoln Center.
+For a matinee or evening treat, catch the annual “Nutcracker,” Mozart’s kid-friendly “The Magic Flute” and other seasonal performances up at Lincoln Center.
 Check out his year’s beautiful holiday tree on the plaza between the opera, ballet and concert halls.

 Christmas in New York City Starts in Times Square